RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       Assets which UDS needs for its active features are loaded in using the function Load Required Assets, on startup.

       There is also an async asset loading setup, found in the Loading graph.
-It's only use is for loading in nearby cell textures for the Volumetric Cloud Painter, as the camera moves through a large level.
+Its only use is for loading in nearby cell textures for the Volumetric Cloud Painter, as the camera moves through a large level.

 -----
 REPLICATION
 -----

-      Time of Day, Date, and Moon Phase will be replicated in a multiplayer environment.
+      Time of Day and Date will be replicated in a multiplayer environment.
 (For info about weather state replication, see the UDW replication section below.)

-      Time of Day's replication works by only periodically updating the "Replicated Time of Day" variable, which notifies clients to update Time of Day using the replicated value, as well as day length, night length, time speed, simulation speed, and moon phase.
-The rest of the time Time of Day is handled locally by the client the same as on the server.
-These updates just periodically keep the clients synchronized.
-The period between updates is set with Time of Day Replication Period.
+      Time of Day's replication works by only periodically updating the "Replicated Time of Day" variable, which notifies clients to update Time of Day using the replicated value.
+Properties which directly inform how fast time moves forward (Day Length, Night Length, Time Speed, Simulation Speed) are replicated themselves.
+This way the client can handle moving time forward locally most of the time, the same as its handled by the server.
+Then it resyncs when Replicated Time of Day is updated.

 -----
 ULTRA DYNAMIC WEATHER